beeficecream/YNABDashboard/docker/README.md

 # YNABDashboard.Grafana

-Included is a Docker compose file that will build default deployments of both InfluxDB and Grafana.
+A Docker compose file that will build default deployments of both InfluxDB and Grafana.

 ## Setup